jgodstime/jgodstime/README.md

 ### Bio

 #### [en]
-I am a full-stack web developer with active 4 years of experience building scalable web applications and APIs starting from 2018.
+I am a full-stack web developer with active 5 years of experience building scalable web applications and APIs.
 I am known for writing clean/well-structured codes, robust and high-speed web applications, my web development work has helped grow revenues, accelerate customer acquisition, increase web traffic and deliver an industry-leading competitive advantage.
 My area of specialty is in HTML5, CSS3, Laravel, VueJs and NuxtJs.

 ---